Skip to main content

 Weight 2.96 lbs 5.1 lbs

 When shopping for a used Mac, I assumed newer would be better.
-The A1932 has an 8th-gen i5‑8210Y, but it’s often equal or slower than the A1466’s i5-5350U because of lower power limits (7W vs 15W).
-Another detractor is the butterfly keyboard used on the A1932, from online sources reliability is not the greatest.
+The A1932 has an 8th-gen i5‑8210Y, but it's often equal or slower than the A1466's i5-5350U because of lower power limits (7W vs 15W).
+The butterfly keyboard on the A1932 also has reliability concerns per numerous online sources.

-The A1932 has a sharper Retina display; but that seems to come at the cost of shorter battery life.
-And while it has 2 USB-C ports, one usually used for charging.
-The A1466 in contrast has 3 ports and a separate dedicated charging port by Magsafe.
+The A1932 has a sharper Retina display, but that comes at the cost of shorter battery life.
+It also has only 2 USB-C ports, one typically used for charging — whereas the A1466 has 3 ports plus a dedicated MagSafe charging connector.
+RAM is soldered on both; 8GB or more is best.
+For Linux, the older A1466 is more practical and compatible.

 Feature A1466 (2015–2017) A1932 (2018–2019)